-Table 1.
-General Categories of EC (Adapted from Dellinger et al., 2011).

 2.5 Overview of Laboratory Analysis

-Chemical
+2.5.1 Chemical

 The group of laboratory analyses performed was determined based on the type of sampling device (Table 2).
 Not all analytes were analyzed for each sample type.
 The analytes were targeted based on the range of organic contaminants most appropriate for each sampling device .
-SGS AXYS Laboratories and the FDEP Laboratory conducted the analyses.
+The SGS AXYS Lab and DEP Lab conducted the analyses.

-Biological
+2.5.2 Biological

-Several emerging contaminants are known to be estrogenic and androgenic, such as pesticides and hormones.
-Estrogenicity and androgenicity in rivers can cause reproductive changes in fish and wildlife (USGS, 2019).
-ECs may also cause genotoxic effects (DNA damage) to aquatic life.
+Several EC, such as pesticides and hormones, are known to be estrogenic and androgenic in rivers, meaning that they can cause reproductive changes in fish and wildlife (U.S. Geological Survey [USGS] 2019).
+EC may also cause genotoxic effects (DNA damage) to aquatic life.
 Biological response tests were used to measure endocrine activity in cell lines exposed to samples.
-The biological screening was conducted by University of Florida (UF) and United States Geological Survey (USGS).
-POCIS dialysis, SPMD extracts, and whole water from each site were screened using the in Vitro receptor assays detailed in Table 3 below.
+The University of Florida (UF) and USGS conducted the biological screening\.
+POCIS dialysis, SPMD extracts, and whole water from each site were screened using the in vitro receptor assays listed in Table 3.

 3.0 Results

-The chemistry results for the study are presented by the EC categories and by analytical laboratory (Table 2).
-Qualitative results are used so that comparisons can be made between sampling types (See discussion in Section 4.0).
+Table 2 lists the chemistry results for the study by EC category and by analytical laboratory.
+Qualitative results are used so that comparisons can be made between sampling types (see the discussion in Section 4.0).
 All compound categories were detected at all sites in at least one sampling type.
-The biology results are presented by laboratory and test type (Table 3).
-Detected analytes are referenced in Appendix B.
+Table 3 lists the biology results by laboratory and test type.
+Appendix B lists detected analytes.

-3.1 Pesticides – SGS AXYS Lab

-Analysis was performed on all samples for 76 pesticide compounds; 42 of which were detected at 1 or more stations, in at least 1 sample type (SPMD, POCIS, or grab samples).
-Forty-one of the 42 compounds detected were found using a combination of SPMD and grab samples.
-Thirty-one compounds were detected at all stations (N = 4).
-Detections for 18 compounds were qualified due to lab or field blank detections.

 Table 2.
-Number of Compounds Analyzed in Each Category.
+Number of compounds analyzed in each category

-* The FDEP lab used a reduced analyte list for some sampling devices.
+* The DEP Lab used a reduced analyte list for some sampling devices.
 POCIS samples were not analyzed for 29 pesticide compounds.
 SPMD samples were not analyzed for 1 pesticide compound.

-**SPMD samples were not analyzed for PPCP by the SGS AXYS lab.
+**SPMD samples were not analyzed for PPCPs by the SGS AXYS Lab.

+N/A = Not applicable